Domestic animal (microchip) registries

 Microchip registry requirements

-Application and renewal application forms can be requested by contacting the Domestic Animals Regulation team by email at das@agriculture.vic.gov.au
+Application and renewal application forms can be requested by contacting the Domestic Animals Registry and Permitting team by email at das@agriculture.vic.gov.au

-The required fee is 105 fee units ($1,765.05 as at 1 July 2025) to apply for a one-year licence.
-Applicants can apply for 2 or 3-year licences.
 Applicants will be issued with an EFT payment notice on receipt of an application.
-For other payments options phone 136 186 or email das@agriculture.vic.gov.au
+For other payments options phone 136 186 or email the Domestic Animals Registry and Permitting Team at das@agriculture.vic.gov.au

 There are numerous conditions of licence and legislative requirements that licensed registries must abide by.
 Some of these are as follows:

-- 24-hour access must be provided so individual animals can be reunited with their owners.
+- Registries must provide 24-hour access so individual animals can be reunited with their owners.

-- Licensed registries must communicate with each other to identify animal ownership if the details are not on their registry.
+- Registries must communicate with each other to identify the owner of an animal if the details are not on their registry.

 - A separate backup of all records, updated at least monthly, must be maintained.

-- The animal’s owner must receive a certificate of identification that has details of how to change contact information or ownership.
+- Registries must give the animal’s owner a certificate of identification that explains how to change contact information or ownership.

 - Records must be maintained for the life of the animal or 30 years after a record is first established – whichever is the greater.